 As aircraft equipped with vertical-pointing radar fly along, they obtain a slice through the atmosphere.
-For the NASA ER-2 which has an ground speed of $\sim 200 \,\mathrm{m\,s^{-1}}$, each 50 km in distance along the leg represents 5.6 minutes of flight time.
+For the NASA ER-2 which has an ground speed of $\sim 200 \text{ m s}^{-1}$, each 50 km in distance along the leg represents 5.6 minutes of flight time.
 Adjacent portions along the track can be considered to be within a few minutes coincident in time.

 The first example from 5 February 2020 in the Midwest illustrates several types of variations in the structures in reflectivity field (Fig. 13).
-At the beginning of the transect, when the aircraft is traveling from the edge of the echo in the regional map (Northern Illinois; Fig. 13d) the vertical cross sections indicate that the echo aloft is not reaching the surface (0-40 km, 0-1 km altitude in Fig. 13a).
-At \sim 90 km along flight track, there are regions where there is echo reaching the surface but "holes" in the echo aloft.
+At the beginning of the transect, when the aircraft is traveling from the edge of the echo in the regional map (Northern Illinois; Fig. 13d) the vertical cross sections indicate that the echo aloft is not reaching the surface (0-40 km, 0-1 km

+- 365 altitude in Fig. 13a).
+At ~90 km along flight track, there are regions where there is echo reaching the surface but "holes" in the echo aloft.
 Other regions along the cross section show consistent echo through the vertical column and indicate lots of wind shear illustrated by the wind barbs and bends in the local variations of the reflectivity field itself (i.e. 125-175 km in Fig. 13a).
-It is important to note that the cross sections are plotted in a 3:1 aspect ratio so vertical features that are tilted are even more tilted in reality (see triangle icons next to Fig. 13c for visualization).
+The wind barbs in the VAD profiles indicate the direction and speed that the wind is coming from and correspond well to the patterns in the reflectivity field.
+The CFADs summarize the distributions with height of direction and speed of the winds in - 370 the VAD profiles along the flight leg.
+It is important to note that the cross sections are plotted in a 3:1 aspect ratio (3 units in vertical to 1 unit in horizontal distance) so features that are tilted appear to be more vertical in the plots (see triangle icons next to Fig. 13c for visualization).
+An example transect showing a comparison between a 1:1 aspect ratio and a 3:1 aspect ratio is available in the Supplementary Material.
 CFADs of the wind speed (Fig. 13e) and wind direction (Fig. 13f) along the track indicate considerable vertical wind shear.
-Horizontal wind speeds reach around 30 m s-1 at 5 km altitude near the top of the echo.
-The wind direction at 5 km altitude is roughly perpendicular to the direction the aircraft is traveling indicating that snow particles forming aloft will be transported out of the page by the wind as they descend to the surface (Fig. 13b, c).
+Horizontal wind speeds reach around 30 m s-1 at 5 km altitude near the top - of the echo.
+The wind direction at 5 km altitude is roughly perpendicular to the direction the aircraft is traveling indicating that snow particles forming aloft will be transported out of the cross-section as they descend to the surface (Fig. 13b, c).
+While the human eye would like to connect structures through the entire depth of the echo, this is deceptive as spatial patterns in the lower portion of echo are the result of features at higher altitudes that are unseen (upwind and perpendicular) in the depicted cross-section.